maxim2266/smap/README.md

 memory allocation failure.

 `void** smap_get(const smap* const map, const smap_key key)`<br>
 Retrieves the address of the value associated with the given key.
-Returns NULL pointer if the key is not found.
+Returns NULL if the key is not found.
 The returned address is valid for as long as the given key is in the map, and the value at that address can be modified.

 `void** smap_set(smap* const map, const smap_key key)`<br>
 Retrieves the address of the value associated with the given key, inserting the key if not already present.
 Initial value of a newly inserted key is NULL.
 The returned address is valid for as long as the given key is in the map.
-Returns NULL pointer on memory allocation failure.
+Returns NULL on memory allocation failure.

 `void*  smap_del(smap* const map, const smap_key key)`<br>
 Removes the given key from the map.
 Returns the value associated with the key, or NULL if the